DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration-2.md

 ## Gaps still to address

-- The timeline and activity log aren’t showing a complete list of interview related actions.
+- The timeline and activity log are not showing a complete list of interview related actions.
 - The ‘Interview preferences’ icon is using a check mark which is not really what it’s for.
 - Should a cancelled interview disappear from the UI or get marked as cancelled?
 - The interview list page needs to show course details.